- PEP involves taking a 28-day course of anti-HIV drugs, after possible exposure to HIV.

 It is best not to rely on PEP as a regular way of preventing HIV if you are having condomless sex or sharing drug injecting equipment.
 Condoms, when used properly, are an effective way of preventing HIV and most other sexually transmitted infections (STIs).
 PEP won’t stop you getting other STIs while you’re taking it, so it’s sensible to use condoms during that period as well.
 Staff at sexual health clinics can provide information and advice about sexual health and how best to protect yourself from HIV and other STIs.

-If you have needed PEP more than once in the past, you might want to consider taking PrEP (a similar HIV medication taken regularly to prevent HIV before exposure).
+If you have needed PEP more than once in the past, you might want to consider taking PrEP.
+This is a similar HIV medication that you take regularly to prevent HIV before you’re exposed.
 A doctor or nurse at a sexual health clinic can help you think through whether you need PrEP and whether it is suitable for you.
 This will involve being asked about the type of sex you have been having and expect to have in the future.

-If you are a woman, have had sex without a condom and did not use any form of contraception, you may want to consider emergency contraception if you do not wish to be pregnant.
-You can buy the emergency contraceptive pill from chemists, and it is usually also available from GPs, sexual health clinics and A&E departments.
-However, it is important to let the doctor or pharmacist know if you are taking PEP, as some anti-HIV drugs can interfere with the way the emergency contraceptive pill works, and you will need to take an increased dose.
+If you’re able to become pregnant but don’t want to be and you’ve had condomless sex without any other form of contraception, you may want to consider emergency contraception.
+You can buy the emergency contraceptive pill from chemists.
+It is usually also available from GPs, sexual health clinics and A&E departments.
+However, it is important to let the doctor or pharmacist know if you are taking PEP.
+Some anti-HIV medication can affect the way the emergency contraceptive pill works, and you will need to take an increased dose.
 As with PEP, you need to take the pill within 72 hours of having sex, and ideally sooner.
 An alternative and very effective method of emergency contraception is to have an intrauterine device (IUD) fitted.
 Talk to your doctor about the best option for you.

-Taking PEP at the same time as other drugs can produce drug interactions.
-When accessing PEP it is important to tell the doctor or pharmacist about any other medicines you take.
-This includes over-the-counter medication, vitamins/minerals, herbal remedies and recreational drugs.
+Taking PEP at the same time as other drugs can cause drug interactions.
+When accessing PEP it is important to tell the doctor or pharmacist about anything else you take.
+This includes over-the-counter medication, vitamins, minerals, herbal remedies and recreational drugs.
 That way, you can avoid interactions that can result in serious side effects or drugs being ineffective.

 If you are breastfeeding, you can still take PEP.
-Doctors will choose a regimen that is suitable for you and your baby (who might absorb the drug via the breast milk) and offer appropriate advice.
+Doctors will choose a regimen that is suitable for you and your baby (who might absorb the drug via breast milk) and offer you advice.